The majority of grants awarded by Pew are to public charities classified as tax-exempt under section 501(c)(3) of the Internal Revenue Code.

 Except upon invitation, Pew does not make grants to individuals or to for-profit organizations.
 Our work outside the United States is limited to a few projects and Pew does not accept applications for these projects.

-You should first review the information about the topic that most closely matches the interests of your organization.
-The Program Priorities pages describe concisely each area's goals and the activities it supports.
-Read the Frequently Asked Questions page as well.
-If, after reviewing the information, you feel there is a match, you should submit a brief letter of inquiry, preferably less than three pages long.
+If you feel your organization is a match for funding, you should submit a brief letter of inquiry, preferably less than three pages long.
 Pew will respond to all specific letters of inquiry but not to general solicitations for funds.

 Please Note: Examples of past work, articles, reports, videos or other material should not be submitted with a letter of inquiry.
 Because of the large number of requests Pew receives and the time entailed to develop a proposal, applicants should not send in full proposals unless requested to do so by a representative of Pew.